-Quilting group pays respects to former member while observing COVID precautions members, Marjorie Payne, who passed away March 9, 2021.
-Marjorie was a very active member of the group who attended every week and thoroughly enjoyed it.
+Quilting group pays respects to former member while observing COVID precautions enjoyed it.
 She always had a funny story for us, and she is the first in our group to pass away.
 She will be sadly missed by all.
 Rest in peace, Marjorie!